Home » Ear, Nose and Throat Surgery

 What happens after the grommet procedure?

-After the operation, your child will go to the recovery area for a short time and then you will be called to come and take them back to the ward with one of the nurses.
-They may feel a bit tired or nauseous but after a few hours they should be able to go home.
 Grommet insertion is not particularly painful but taking paracetamol (Calpol) for a day or so should settle any discomfort.
 Children can eat and drink whatever they like and can go back to school or nursery the next day.
-If your child has had another procedure too (such as adenoidectomy or tonsillectomy), please look at the post-operative instructions for those as they are different.
+However, if your child has had another procedure too (such as adenoidectomy or tonsillectomy), please look at the post-operative instructions for those as they are different.

 Yes.
 Swimming, even without ear plugs, has not been shown to cause ear infections in children with grommets.
 Diving and swimming deep underwater without earplugs should be avoided if possible, as these activities can cause some irritation.